-Geographic Connection to Pennsylvania: Shelocta, Indiana County
+Geographic Connection to Pennsylvania: Shelocta, Allegheny County

 Ed Ochester, a fixture of Pittsburgh letters, has received great acclaim for Land of Cockaigne, Snow White Horses, Cooking in Key West, and other volumes of poetry.